Legandjl/blog_admin/README.md

 ## Live Demo

-If you wish to test out the App, the password is 9114 https://legandjl.github.io/blog_admin/
+If you wish to test out the App, the password is 9114.
+Please don't delete any posts that have already been created, feel free to create, delete and edit your own. https://legandjl.github.io/blog_admin/